Action and Adventure: A List of The Top 5 Water Sports to Try This Summer

 Paddle boarding: one of those water activities that's all the rage right now

 A more recent phenomenon, paddle boarding has become an extraordinarily popular water sport worldwide.
-The reason for this may well rest in the fact that it can be undertaken by anyone and everyone – no particular expertise is required and no initiation into the sport is necessary.
+The reason for this may well rest in the fact that it can be undertaken by anyone and everyone – no particular expertise are required and no initiation into the sport is necessary.
 While you can of course take some lessons if you're looking to perfect your skills, there's nothing stopping you from jumping on your board and learning the knack independently.
 Just make sure you follow a few safety guidelines, notably attaching yourself to your board and being confident in your swimming ability should you fall off – this really is essential.
-The real beauty with paddle boarding, however, is that it can enable you to explore your surroundings in a unique and unconventional way; instead of a walk along the beach you can trace the shore from a different angle, or you can cover the entire circumference of a lake, unhampered by undergrowth or incomplete footpaths.
-There are no-end of coastlines, waterways, lakes and other bodies of water worth exploring across the UK, but if you're looking to paddle in an exceptionally scenic spot – calmer waters are best for this sport – some special recommendations include Ullswater Lake in the Lake District, Scotland's River Tay and Stackpole Quay, which sits along Pembrokeshire's National Park coastline (if you're not familiar with them all ready, read up on Wales' three National Parks right here).
-Since you'll be distracted by stunning sites, it won't even cross your mind that you're exerting yourself physically.
+The beauty of paddle boarding, however, rests in the fact that it can enable you to explore your surroundings in a unique and unconventional way; instead of a walk along the beach you can trace the shore from a different angle, or you can cover the entire circumference of a lake, unhampered by undergrowth or incomplete footpaths.
+There are no-end of coastlines, waterways, lakes and other bodies of water worth exploring across the UK.
+That said, if you're looking to paddle in an exceptionally scenic spot – calmer waters are best for this sport – some special recommendations include Ullswater Lake in the Lake District, Scotland's River Tay and Stackpole Quay.
+The latter sits along Pembrokeshire's National Park coastline (if you're not familiar with them all ready, read up here on Wales' three National Parks).
+Since you'll be distracted by stunning sights, it won't even cross your mind that you're exerting yourself physically.
 So, if you're seeking a therapeutic water sport, it's time to get to your feet – stand-up paddle boarding is for you!

 Set off sailing and discover the great outdoors